 Southeast Florida Regional Climate Change Compact

-The Southeast Florida Regional Climate Change Compact acknowledges the vulnerability of the region’s shorelines to sea level rise and other climate change impacts where the four counties share coastal boundaries and resources (e.g., Everglades, coral reefs).
-The compact also recognizes the importance of a collaborative approach to climate action to diminish these risks.
+The Compact acknowledges the vulnerability of the region to sea level rise and other climate change impacts where the four counties share coastal boundaries and resources (e.g., Everglades, coral reefs).
+The Compact also recognizes the importance of a collaborative approach to climate action to diminish these risks.
 The Compact calls for the counties to work cooperatively in order to:

-- develop a climate response strategy for the region;
+- Develop a climate response strategy for the region;

-- encourage federal funding to support regional action;
+- Encourage federal funding to support regional action;

-- develop a coordinated response to proposed state climate legislation and policies; and
+- Develop a coordinated response to proposed state climate legislation and policies; and

-- dedicate staff time and resources to create a Southeast Florida Regional Climate Change Action Plan to include mitigation and adaptation strategies.
+- Dedicate staff time and resources to create a Southeast Florida Regional Climate Change Action Plan to include mitigation and adaptation strategies.